Note: This content is for informational purposes only, our law firm does not handle matters involving workers’ compensation.

 - Soft tissue injuries

 - Occupational illnesses from exposure to toxic chemicals

 - Nerve damage

 Contact our lawyers in Fort Walton Beach to discuss your injuries and the compensation you can seek for them.

 How Long Do I Have To File a Workers’ Compensation Claim in Florida?

 If you sustain an injury in a work-related accident or become aware of an occupational illness, you must report it to your employer within 30 days.
 Otherwise, your claim could be denied.

 You have two years from the accident date (or the date you knew or should’ve known about your workplace injury or illness) to file a petition for workers’ compensation benefits.

-Under Florida’s statute of limitations, you typically have four years from the accident date to file a third-party personal injury claim based on negligence.
-If you’re filing a wrongful death claim after a loved one’s fatal workplace accident, you have two years from the date of death to take legal action.
+Under Florida’s statute of limitations, you also typically have two years from the accident date to file a third-party personal injury claim based on negligence.

 If you miss the deadline that applies to your situation, you’ll lose your ability to recover compensation.
 Contact our workplace accident lawyers in Fort Walton Beach to discuss your injury and protect your legal right to a financial recovery.